15 Enticing Survival Books Like The Hatchet

 13. The Skeleton Tree – Iain Lawrence

-Another survival story that readers leave great reviews on is The Skeleton Tree.
+Another survival story that follows a teenage main character is The Skeleton Tree.

 Will they be able to put their differences aside and see each other in a different light?

-Fans of The Hatchet will fall in love with this story.
+Fans of The Hatchet will fall in love with this story for not only the survival aspects but for the coming of age elements between the two teenage characters.

 14. The Bridge Home – Padma Venkatraman

-Many of the survival books like The Hatchet that we mentioned today feature characters in unexpected situations for survival.
+Many of the survival books like The Hatchet that I’ve mentioned so far feature characters in unexpected situations for survival.

-In The Bridge Home, the main characters leave their tormented life behind to survive on their own.
+In The Bridge Home, the main characters leave their tormented life behind to survive on their own willingly.

 Viji and her developmentally disabled sister Rukku run away from home to escape their abusive father.
 The two girls find shelter under a bridge in the city of Chennai.
 While they’re outcasts in the city, they are determined to make it on their own.